nex3/nex3.github.io/source/blog/308-marathon-and-the-thrill-of-losing.md

     found in the game's asset base, the scandal broke full-force, and a junior designer ended up fired.
 Fortunately, the story has as happy an ending as it
-    can: Antireal was hired on as a design consultant, she's expressed satisfaction with the arrangement, and the game's design visual design has only improved since then.
+    can: Antireal was hired on as a design consultant, she's expressed satisfaction with the arrangement, and the game's visual design has only improved since then.

 [real-world visual design]: https://en.wikipedia.org/wiki/The_Designers_Republic